 The application process is straightforward with zero gimmicks.
 Unlike other truck driving schools, there is no lengthy contract when you apply at Truck Driver Institute.
 Once you submit your application online, you will notice that TDI has numerous financial resources available for you to pay for your CDL training.
 Our Student Services Department is available to guide you in finding and providing the best funding option for your specific needs.
 We’re proud to offer military benefits*, carrier-paid tuition, and various scholarship options for all qualified applicants.

-Before you step foot in the classroom, we implement our job placement methods—boasting a 90% job placement rate at TDI.
+Before you step foot in the classroom, we implement our job placement methods—boasting an 80% job placement rate at TDI.
 With some of the industry’s major carrier partners, our graduates are set up for successful, rewarding careers.
 Our employment partners’ requirements expect a pre-hire CDL job screening to ensure that you’re qualified to work in the industry.

 During your training, you will work closely with job placement specialists.
 The specialists will assist you in designing an employment plan that suits your goals, skills and preferences.
-Majority of our students accept jobs before they graduate, but we have continuous placement services for every TDI graduate.
+The majority of our students accept jobs before they graduate, but we have continuous placement services for every TDI graduate.

 Begin CDL Training at Truck Driver Institute